-Dr. Takebe joined CTEP in September 2007 as a Senior Investigator at the Investigational Drug Branch, where she works with academic investigators and industry collaborators to carry out the clinical development of promising new cancer therapies.
-Her current portfolio includes agents causing programmed cell death, cancer stem cell targeting agents, and src inhibitors.
-Dr. Takebe received her M.D. and Ph.D. degrees from Hirosaki University, Japan in 1988 and 2002, respectively.
+Dr. Takebe joined CTEP in September 2007 as a Senior Investigator at the Investigational Drug Branch.
+Her current portfolio includes agents causing programmed cell death, cancer stem cell targeting agents, DNA damaging repair inhibitors, and a Src inhibitor.
+Dr. Takebe received her M.D. and Ph.D. degrees from Hirosaki University, Japan.
 She completed her medical Hematology/Oncology Fellowship at Memorial Sloan-Kettering Cancer Center in 1997, and a Postdoctoral Research Fellowship at the Memorial Sloan-Kettering Institute in 1999.
-Her research at that time focused on drug resistance gene retroviral gene transfer into hematopoietic stem cells for myeloprotection.
+Her research at that time focused on experimental therapeutics including gene therapy approach using retroviral gene transfer to deliver drug resistance genes into hematopoietic stem cells for myeloprotection.
 In 1999, she joined the Blood and Stem Cell Transplant Program in the Department of Hematology/Oncology, Greenebaum Cancer Center, University of Maryland.
 There she conducted clinical trials in the area of multiple myeloma and leukemia involving autologous and allogeneic transplants.
-Her laboratory research centered on experimental therapeutics, developing novel animal models for leukemia, and hematopoietic stem cell ex vivo expansion using umbilical cord blood stem cells.
-Dr. Takebe has served as a reviewer for journals such as Stem Cells, American Journal of Hematology, and Leukemia Research.
-She also served as a reviewer for the Committee of Stem Cell Research Grants.
-She is board certified in both hematology and oncology.
+Her laboratory research centered on experimental therapeutics in order to develop novel anti-cancer agents, developing new animal models for leukemia, and to explore novel umbilical cord blood stem cell ex vivo expansion approaches.
+Currently, she is a translational science PI for the Exceptional Responder Initiative protocol, and a NCI co-investigator for NCI-MATCH and Pediatric MATCH under NCI Precision Medicine Initiatives.
+She serves as an Associate editor for Current Problems in Cancer from Elsevier.
+She also is a member of NCI Provocative Question team.
+She serves as an oversea member for the Immunotherapy Guidance Working Group in Japan.
+She is board certified in Hematology and Medical Oncology.

 National Cancer Institute